super-saturn/nmos6502/README.md

 ```

+## Further Details

+The 6502 will use the default RESET vector of `0xFFFC-0xFFFD`.
+That is, whatever value the `BusInterface` returns for that address will be where the cpu sets its Program Counter.

-In more complex systems, eg., an Apple ][ emulator, you may implement whatever clever system you like to intercept/distribute these addresses to various subsystems.
-You may optionally override
+In more complex systems, eg., an Apple ][ emulator, you may implement whatever clever system you like to intercept/distribute any request via `BusInterface` to various subsystems.

+For efficiency/speed, you may optionally override

 ```
 fn get_pipelined_bytes(&mut self, addr:u16) -> (u8, u8, u8)